aschmolck/mlabwrap/README.txt

 '''''''''''''''''
 If you see something like ``mlabraw.error: Unable to start MATLAB(TM) engine`` then you may be using an incompatible C++ compiler (or version).
-Try if you can get the ``engdemo.c`` file to work that comes with your matlab installation -- copy it to a directory where you have write access and do (assuming matlab is installed in /opt/MatlabR14 and you're running unix, otherwise modify as requird)::
+Try if you can get the ``engdemo.c`` file to work that comes with your Matlab installation -- copy it to a directory where you have write access and do (assuming Matlab is installed in /opt/MatlabR14 and you're running unix, otherwise modify as requird)::

   mex -f /opt/MatlabR14/bin/engopts.sh engdemo.c